Dolapo-A/agroxpress/README.md

 # AgroXpress
 ## Agroxpress Flutter Application
-AgroXpress is a mobile application developed using the Flutter framework.
+AgroXpress, final project work at KTU is a mobile application developed using the Flutter framework.
 It serves as a platform to connect farmers and buyers in the agricultural industry, facilitating the buying and selling of various agricultural products.
 The application provides a user-friendly interface for both farmers and buyers to interact and conduct transactions efficiently.

 ### Features
 1. User Registration and Authentication: Users can create an account and authenticate themselves to access the application's features.